Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/reinstall.md

 - Boot to Android
 - Download [windows esd image](https://arkt-7.github.io/woawin/) [Do not use 24H2]
 - Download [WinInstaller.zip](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/PocoF1_WinInstaller)
-- The ESD file must be in the Download folder of the phone's memory, or if you need to flash it through a MEMORY_CARD/PENDRIVE, create a folder and rename it to`WOA` , copy ESD and WinInstaller.zip into it."
+- The ESD file must be in the Download folder of the phone's memory, or if you need to flash it through a MEMORY_CARD/PENDRIVE, create a folder there and rename it to`WOA` , copy ESD and WinInstaller.zip into it."
 - Boot to [Modded-recovery](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/Modified-Recovery)
 - Goto Mount and unmount all - open recovery terminal, type `format` and press enter (it will format previously installed windows)
-- Now reboot to recovery again and flash Wininstaller.zip
+- Now reboot the recovery and flash Wininstaller.zip
+- Reboot to system if finished and must unplug usb or charger before reboot.
 #
 # _[Troubleshooting](troubleshooting.md)_
 #